Raploch

 The Raploch was the subject of a 2002 BBC Scotland documentary entitled Raploch Stories, and in a 2017 sequel Raploch Stories Revisited.

-Since 2004, the Raploch area has undergone a great deal of physical regeneration.
+Since 2004, the Raploch area has undergone a great deal of physical regeneration, overseen by the Raploch Urban Regeneration Company.
+The Scottish government has praised Raploch's masterplanning as an example of good practice.
+Conditions which ensured access to training and employment for previously long-term unemployed workers in regeneration work have also been well-received.

 In 2008 the area became the home of the UK's first El Sistema children's orchestra, called Big Noise Raploch.
 A children's orchestra with over 100 members, who performed with Gustavo Dudamel and the Simón Bolívar Symphony Orchestra of Venezuela on 21 June 2012 and on a BBC Scotland Christmas Eve (2012) Special in Stirling's Holy Rude Church.